LisaAnne/DCC/README.md

 	--download_mscoco_images: downloads mscoco images to images/coco_images.
 	--download_mscoco_tools: downloads mscoco eval tools to utils/coco_tools.

-The script will also download my annotations used for my zero-shot splits, my models, and run the transfer code so you can describe novel objects.
+The script will also download my annotations used for my zero-shot splits and my models (before transfer).  **Note -- to replicate my results you will need to run transfer.sh and transfer_delta.sh as described in the next few steps*.

 Next, copy "utils/config.example.py" to "utils/config.py" and make sure all paths match the paths on your machine.
 In particular, you will need to indicate the path to your caffe directory, the MSCOCO dataset and evaluation toolbox (if you did not download these using setup.sh), and imagenet images.